• Home

 A-Frame requires a schema and init function to register a component.
 There are other lifecycle methods, but because I'm not animating or updating the geometry, I should be able to get by with just using init.

-For the schema, I want to be able to set the height of the geometry and the vertices from the <a-entity>
+For the schema, I want to be able to set the height of the geometry and the vertices from the <a-entity> properties.
+I've added some default vertices as a test.

 In the init function, I'm initializing a new THREE.Shape.
 For each of the vertices, I can't pass a two-dimensional array in A-Frame, so I'll pass the vertices as "x y", splitting them by the space.
 I'm iterating over each vertex and updating the shape.
 Once the shape is complete, I set extrude settings for the Extrude Geometry.
 The height will be dictated by whatever height I pass in for the map type.

 Finally, I create a new Extrude Geometry by passing in the shape and extrude settings.
 Then, I'm rotating the geometry by 90 degrees on the X axis and translating it up by the amount of its height.
 This gets the geometry in the right position.
-Finally, I'm going to compute the bounding box (I might need that later, I'm not sure) and set the geometry to this.geometry
+Finally, I'm going to compute the bounding box (I might need that later, I'm not sure) and set the geometry to this.geometry.

 This should be enough to generate a basic shape and extrude it.
 I'm going to write some temporary JavaScript below the new component that will generate and append a new element to the scene.